unibas-tilics/tilics/articles/article-84-turing-award.md

 <!-- BEGIN TITLE -->
-# Why no Nobel prize for computer scienctists?
+# Why is there no Nobel prize for computer scientists?
 <!-- END TITLE -->

 <!-- BEGIN BODY -->
-Some people say it is because that Alfred Nobel’s fiancée had an affair with a mathematician, others say because he was more interested in Physics, Chemistry, Medicine, Literature, and Peace than in Mathematics, and computer science is a part of the Mathematics field.
+Some say it was because Alfred Nobel's fiancé had an affair with a mathematician, which can be considered the foundation of computer science, while others believe Nobel was just more interested in physics, chemistry, medicine, literature, and peace than in mathematics.

 Luckily, there is a "Nobel Prize of Computing" which is the A.M.
 Turing Award.
-It is an annual prize given by the Association for Computing Machinery (ACM) to an individual who makes (a) major contribution(s) to the computer field.
+It is an annual prize given by the Association for Computing Machinery to an individual who makes significant contributions to the computer field.
 The award is named after Alan Mathison Turing, who was a mathematician and computer scientist.
-The first award was at 1966 and went to Alan J. Perlis for his achievements in advanced computer programming techniques and compiler construction.
-And, the last one was at 2018, and went to Yoshua Bengio, Geoffrey Hintonor, and Yann LeCun together, for their improvements in the deep neural networks.
+In 1966, Alan J. Perlis received the first Turing award for his achievements in advanced computer programming techniques and compiler construction.
+Most recently, in 2018, Yoshua Bengio, Geoffrey Hintonor, and Yann LeCun received the award for improving deep neural networks.

 <!-- END BODY -->